CCOG for SOC 215 Winter 2024

 Outcome Assessment Strategies

-- Class participation in full-class discussions and small groups or teams.
+- Class participation in discussions and/or in small groups (on-line or on campus)

-- Response papers or journals reflecting on life experiences, events, perspectives of lecturers, and social phenomena.
+- Response papers or journals reflecting on life experiences or social events

 - Oral histories and interviews